 Opening up the nation's banking sector is one of the key reform planks.

-"Banks should not be resistant to the online funds," stressed Lu Zhenwang, CEO of Wanqing Commerce Consulting, a financial services consultancy in Shanghai.
+"Banks should not be resistant to the online funds," stressed Lu Zhenwang, CEO of Shanghai Wanqing Commerce Consulting, a financial services consultancy.
 Instead, he said, they "should adapt to the trend of e-banking, the trend of marketized interest rates, and be more innovative."

 Lu suggested the online competitors are merely spurring banks to start adapting to the gradual liberalization of interest rates in China.
-Zhou Xiaochuan, the central bank's governor, last month said the country could complete the process of removing restrictions on bank deposit rates in one to two years.
+Zhou Xiaochuan, the central bank's governor, in March said the country could complete the process of removing restrictions on bank deposit rates in one to two years.